mpbagot/FlashFire-RPG/README.md

     through the entire storyline of the game as well as save their progress in order to continue at a later time.

-	- Dialogue AI provided by Python 3's NLTK library
+	- Dialogue Engine with Dialogue Trees
 	- Turn-based combat system
 	- Store/merchantry system
 	- Stats and leveling system.